 The Demographics of Economic Concerns

-As of September 2022, only 4% of consumers believe the economy is in an excellent state, while around 44% of consumers believe the opposite.
-Around 66% of customers across various demographics also express worries about a future U.S. recession due to the recent price inflation of goods and services.
+As of September 2022, only 3% of consumers believe the economy is in an excellent state, while around 48% of consumers believe the opposite.
+Consumers across various demographics also express worries about a future U.S. recession due to the recent price inflation of goods and services.
 While many continue to worry about inflation, more still are concerned that rising prices will harm their power to continue purchasing the goods they need.

-Across all demographics, most adults think that the United States economy will experience a recession sometime in 2022 or 2023.
+Across all demographics, most adults think that the United States economy will experience a recession in the latter half of 2024.
 Regarding predicting holiday shopping trends for 2022, media managers and advertising agencies may benefit from exploring how U.S. economic trends affect purchasing behavior.

 How Economic Perspectives Affect the Outlook for Holiday Shopping